 Step #4: Side-by-Side Enclosures

 When the animals first see and smell each other, they may be antsy.
 This is normal but should dissipate within a week or so.
-Once they are comfortable in the presence of another bunny in side-by-side enclosures, try swapping litter boxes, blankets, and toys to transfer scents.
+Once they are comfortable in the presence of another bunny in side-by-side enclosures (the playpens a few inches apart - close enough to smell but not touch unsupervised), try swapping litter boxes, blankets, and toys to transfer scents of all sorts.

 Step #5: Introduction

 This is an extremely important step.
 Prepare a neutral area where neither rabbit has been housed before.
-Someone should sit with the bunnies in the empty pen to supervise the introductions.
+Someone should sit with the bunnies in the area to supervise the introductions.

 Possible neutral spaces might include: